 For example, you may have referrals for an initial psychiatric evaluation or a specific depression referral.

 For information on which SNOMED-CT descriptions to use for each type of order, refer to your state or officiating agency’s requirements for tracking data for a report.
-For tips on recording information fro each CQM, read How to Chart for Each Clinical Quality Measure.
+For tips on recording information for each CQM, read How to Chart for Each Clinical Quality Measure.

-Review and Add Tests (LOINC codes) for Tracking
+Maybe: Review and Add Tests (LOINC codes) for Tracking

 Tests are identified with a unique LOINC code.